ltrr-arizona-edu/evans-dendroecology/content/authors/clgiebink/_index.md

 ---

 I am passionate about using data to bridge the gap between basic ecology and natural resources management, including the conservation of biodiversity.
 I use statistical models to quantify and understand the effects of land-use and climate change on species’ performance, abundance, and geographic distributions, through the lens of the demographic niche.
 By quantifying the major drivers of population dynamics, I seek to improve ecological forecasting under alternative management scenarios and accelerate the process of adaptive management.

+In my [Master’s research(https://clgiebink.github.io/project/ms-fvs/), I created a climate-sensitive version of a forestry growth and yield model using the information contained in tree-ring time series data.
+The new model can be incorporated into a U.S. Forest Service management tool, the Forest Vegetation Simulator (FVS), which simulates forest dynamics.